ahlamkhan903-pixel/phishing_detection_system/README.md

 How to Use

 Paste any website URL into the input box

 Click Scan URL

-Wait 5 to 15 seconds while the site is visited and analyzed View the results — verdict, confidence score, risk level, and security breakdown
+Wait 5 to 15 seconds while the site is visited and analyzed

+View the results — verdict, confidence score, risk level, and security breakdown
-File Descriptions
-FilePurposeapp.pyStreamlit web interface — what users interact withtrain_model.pyTrains both models, evaluates, and saves the best oneconfig.pyCentral settings — paths, thresholds, feature definitionsmodel_utils.pyFunctions for saving, loading, predicting, and risk scoringurl_features.pyVisits a real URL and measures all 30 security features

 Academic Info
 Project: BSCS 7th Semester
 Topic: Phishing Website Detection using Machine Learning Models Used: Logistic Regression, Random Forest
 Framework: Streamlit
-Dataset: Kaggle — UCI Phishing Website Dataset (11,054 websites)
+Dataset: Kaggle — Phishing Website Dataset (11,054 websites)